Skip to Content

 9 AM: Coffee Time with a Cause

 Your first day in Bangkok is going to be packed, so you might want to grab a cup of coffee before we begin.
-I suggest stopping at Elefin Coffee [394 / 1 – 2 Maharaj Road], which is right across the street from Wat Pho.
-This cafe serves coffee sustainably sourced in Chiang Rai, and supports hill tribe farmers with their operations.
-Also, their lattes look so good!
+I suggest stopping at Elefin Coffee, which is right across the street from Wat Pho.

-Elefin Coffee Opening Hours: 8am to 8pm
+Elefin Coffee Opening Hours: Daily from 7.30 AM to 6 PM.

 10 AM: See the Reclining Buddha at Wat Pho